madetech/handbook/guides/welfare/raising_an_issue.md

 You can find out more about Mediation from [Acas](http://www.acas.org.uk/index.aspx?articleid=1680).

-If you wish to enter a mediation process, please ask the people team or ask a colleague to speak to the people team on your behalf to request mediation.
+If you wish to enter a mediation process, please ask the people team to request mediation.

 ## Formal Grievance Procedure